dirk-rathje/pagespeed-benchmark/README.md

 # pagespeed-benchmark
-Compares the impact of different best practices for boosting page speed
+Compares the impact of best practices for boosting page speed